PDC-support/arrhenius-benchmarks/VeloxChem/README.md

   - GPU-HIP version:
     - https://github.com/VeloxChem/VeloxChem/releases/tag/hip-bench

-### About modifications to the source Code
+### Guidelines for modifying the source code

-Limited modifications (within 1000 lines) to the VeloxChem source code are acceptable provided that the modifications are made available to the VeloxChem development team together with the benchmark report.
+A limited amount of modifications to the VeloxChem source code are acceptable as long as these modifications, for example new compute kernels or optimizations to existing kernels, must be made available for integration in the VeloxChem source code.
+The contributions must be made available before the acceptance benchmark runs on the delivered system.

 ## Installation guide